- Media members may apply for single-game match credentials here.

 - Bibs must be worn at all times while on the field.
 No exceptions.

-- Media may exit the field through the southwest corner directly to the Media Room or through the northeast corner to the concourse (Sec.
+- Media may exit the field through the southwest corner directly to the Press Conference Room or through the northeast corner to the concourse (Sec.
 128/129)

 - A member of the Communications staff will escort photographers and videographers to the west midfield sideline for pregame ceremonies.
 There will be two clearly roped photography areas.
 Team photos will take place after the coin toss in front of the respective team benches.

-- During warm-ups, media members are free to move and stand along both the north and south endlines, as well as to the 18-yard line on the west sideline.
-Media members can switch between endlines during warm-ups but are forbidden from stopping anywhere on the west sideline between the 18-yard markers.
+- During warm-ups, media members are free to move on both the north and south endlines.
+Media members can switch between endlines during warm-ups but are forbidden from stopping anywhere on the west sideline or near the team benches.

 In-Game Video/Photo Guidelines